Quantum Sudoku: collapsing, entangling, and sliding through universes

 Part II — The rules of the universe (why correlations appear)

 Sudoku’s laws are local: every row, column, and section must contain each number exactly once.
-Once we turn those on, cells start “talking” through constraints.
-That’s our bridge from “two dice” to “two qubits that care about each other.”
+Once those constraints are on, cells affect each other — that’s how independent dice become correlated qubits.

 4) Turning on the laws